truenas/middleware/docs/userguide/truenas_system.rst

 * **Create:** a manual boot environment.
 A pop-up menu will prompt you to input a "Name" for the boot environment.
 When inputting the name, only alphanumeric, underscores, and dashes are allowed.

 * **Scrub Boot:** can be used to perform a manual scrub of the boot device(s).
 By default, the boot device is scrubbed every 35 days.
-The date and results of the last scrub are listed in this screen.
+To change the default interval, input a different number in the "Automatic scrub interval (in days)" field.The date and results of the last scrub are listed in this screen.
 The condition of the boot device should be listed as *HEALTHY*.

 * **Status:** click this button to see the status of the boot device(s).
 In the example shown in Figure 5.3b, there is only one boot device and it is *ONLINE*.